gta191977649/Christmas/README.md

 #define MAX_SNOW_OBJECTS   		5 	    //recommended - If you have more you might need a object streamer
 #define SNOW_UPDATE_INTERVAL	750     //time in milliseconds, the interval between the snow
 #define NEXT_YEAR          		"2015"  //Which year is it next year ?
+#define FILE_SAVE               "[MV]_Christmas.txt" //The name of the file where to save positions too with /savepos
 ```